negarhonarvar/DAGMRNet/README.md

   <img src="https://github.com/user-attachments/assets/e8f62112-b7bb-42f5-a000-65b4afb1d981" width = "400">
 </p>

+ACS stands for Automated Calibration Signal which refers to parts of each image in k-space that are fully sampled and are used to estimate the sensitivity maps.

 The model levrages PromptUnet as described in PromptMr paper for sensitivity map estimation:

 <p align="center">